HealthCatalyst/healthcareai-py/docs/compile.md

 # Compiling Python files to an exe

+## Python 3.6 Note

+Please note that as of 2017-03-31 this process will not work if the machine is running Python 3.6.

 ## Why might I want to do this?

 Note: this is optional to model deployment.
 When working in with